-Literature on drawing graphs nicely in the plane is large; see e.g. [10, 24, 29].
-Most algorithms take as input an abstract graph G and produce a layout of the vertices of G such that the resulting straight line (or orthogonal) drawing is aesthetically pleasing, and preferably is even optimal with respect to certain application criteria.
-On the theoretical side, bounds on the achievable angular resolution are known for various classes of graphs [15, 22], including planar graphs.
+Literature on drawing graphs nicely in the plane is large; see e.g. [10, 23, 28].
+Most algorithms take as input an abstract graph G and produce a layout of the vertices of G such that the resulting straight-line (or orthogonal) drawing is aesthetically pleasing, and preferably is even optimal with respect to certain application criteria.
+On the theoretical side, bounds on the achievable angular resolution are known for various classes of graphs [16, 21].
+A characterization of all planar drawings of a triangular graph through a system of equations and inequalities relating its angles is given in [11].

 Results for curvilinear drawings of graphs are comparatively sparse.
-See, for example, [8, 17] and references therein, who give lower bounds and algorithms for drawing graphs on a grid with curved edges (including circular multiarcs), and [14] where a method based on physical simulation is proposed.
-In [13], crossing-free drawings of graphs with circular arcs as edges are considered from an algorithmic viewpoint.
+See, for example, [8, 18] and references therein, who give lower bounds and algorithms for drawing graphs on a grid with curved edges (including circular multiarcs), and [15] where a method based on physical simulation is proposed.
+In [14], crossing-free drawings of graphs with circular arcs as edges are considered from an algorithmic viewpoint.
 The vertices are fixed and each edge has to be chosen from a given number of arcs.
-To our knowledge, no algorithm has been given that draws a graph with general (single) circular arcs under some optimization criterion.
+Recently, circular arc graphs with equiangular edges around each vertex have been studied in [12].